Governor's Service Awards

-Gov. Beshear and Kentucky Cabinet for Health and Family Services Deputy Secretary Eric Friedlander presented the Governor’s Awards for Volunteerism and Service at the Governor’s Mansion.
+Gov. Beshear and Kentucky Cabinet for Health and Family Services Deputy Secretary Eric Friedlander presented the Governor’s Service Awards at the Governor’s Mansion.

 Gov. Beshear said the event was a chance to honor the state’s leaders and innovators – volunteers and national service members – and the example they set for others.

 “It’s been said that a lot of people doing a little bit can make a big difference,” he said.
 “You have shown that one person doing a lot, can cause a wave of change.”

 - Jason Schubert, Kentucky Ambassador Award